balderdashy/sails-docs/reference/Blueprint API/Blueprint API.md

-# Blueprints
+# Blueprint API

 ### Overview

 Together, blueprint routes and blueprint actions constitute the **blueprint API**, the built-in logic that powers the [RESTful JSON API](http://en.wikipedia.org/wiki/Representational_state_transfer) you get every time you create a model and controller.

 For example, if you create a `User.js` model and `UserController.js` controller file in your project, then with blueprints enabled you will be able to immediately visit `/user/create?name=joe` to create a user, and visit `/user` to see an array of your app's users.
 All without writing a single line of code!